Ellen van Dijk: Trek–Segafredo (2019–2025)

 In September 2021, van Dijk won the road race at the 2021 European Road Championships.
 At the 2021 UCI Road World Championships in Flanders, Belgium, she won the time trial for the second time.

 In April 2022 van Dijk announced that she would try to break the hour record on 23 May in Grenchen, Switzerland.
 On 23 May 2022, she did set a new record of 49.254 km.
 At the 2022 UCI Road World Championships in Wollongong, New South Wales, Australia, she won the time trial for the third time.
 She also won the national time trial championship for the fifth time.

 In April 2025, van Dijk finished second at Amstel Gold Race.
 In July 2025, van Dijk announced that she planned to retire at the end of the year, citing fears of crashing, having suffered from multiple injuries in recent years.

+Retirement

+After retirement Van Dijk has been appointed as successor of Annemiek van Vleuten at the Dutch public broadcast NPO as co-commentator of female cycling events.
+In addition, Van Dijk accepted the role of coach for new and upcoming talent at Trek-Lidl.